esteinig/Streamfish/README.md

 ## Motivation

-`Streamfish` (originally `Reefsquid` but it got too confusing with `Readfish`) started as an excercise to re-implement the [`ReadUntil API`](https://github.com/nanoporetech/read_until_api) and parts of the [`Minknow API`](https://github.com/nanoporetech/minknow_api/tree/master/proto/minknow_api) from Oxford Nanopore Technologies (ONT).
-I wanted to learn how the control server Remote Call Procedure (RPC) endpoints were designed, as well as how the adaptive sampling queues, caches and decision logic operate.

-It turned into a fun and slightly insane project to design and test a low-latency client that operates on asynchoneous streams and is - of course - fully implemented in Rust 🦀.
+Streamfish started as an excercise to re-implement the [`ReadUntil API`](https://github.com/nanoporetech/read_until_api) and parts of the [`Minknow API`](https://github.com/nanoporetech/minknow_api/tree/master/proto/minknow_api) from Oxford Nanopore Technologies (ONT).
+I wanted to learn how the control server endpoints and the adaptive sampling queues, caches and decision logic operate.
+It turned into a fun and slightly insane project to design and test a client implementation that operates on asynchoneous streams using a Rust codebase 🦀.

-While `Streamfish` approaches the mechanics from a slightly different angle, it otherwise borrows heavily from the logic of [`Readfish`](https://github.com/LooseLab/Readfish) and all the work done by the [LooseLab](https://github.com/LooseLab), including the super cool dynamic processing loops that feed back changes to the experiment configuration.
-Essentially you can consider `Streamfish` an experimental implementation of `Readfish` - do **not** use it for real sequencing runs!
+While Streamfish approaches the mechanics from a slightly different angle (streaming operations instead of batch-wise) it otherwise borrows heavily from the logic and implementation of [Readfish](https://github.com/LooseLab/Readfish) and all the work done by the [LooseLab](https://github.com/LooseLab) - including the super cool dynamic processing loops that feed back changes to the experiment configuration (see also their latest paper on BOSS runs with Readfish).
+Essentially you can consider Streamfish an experimental implementation of Readfish.
+It is highly recommended **not** to use it for real sequencing runs at this stage.

 ## Features

 Main features:

 * Low-latency asynchroneous streaming implementation of the adaptive sampling client
-* Stable and tested on long runtimes and high-throughput flowcells, uses latest basecall models with `Dorado`
+* Stable and tested on long runtimes and high-throughput flowcells (with some caveats around basecalling)
+* Latest basecall models with a streaming input into `Dorado` and legacy implementation of `Guppy`
 * Customizable adaptive sampling experiments with testing and latency optimization through `Icarust`

+Under construction:

+* Partioning of experimental conditions acoss the flowcell - better experiment configurations
-* 'Slice-and-dice' multi-GPU flowcell partitioning for latency optimization and high throughput runs (1024 pores+) (**under construction**)
+* 'Slice-and-dice' multi-GPU flowcell partitioning for latency optimization and high throughput runs (1024 pores+)
-* Dynamic adaptive sampling feedback loops for "slow" real-time analysis and configuration changes (**under construction**)
+* Dynamic adaptive sampling feedback loops for real-time analysis and configuration changes e.g. coverage optimization

 Other features:

-* Extensible control-server and read-until clients in Rust, read-cache and pure streaming runtimes
+* Extensible control-server and read-until clients, read-cache or pure streaming endpoints, throttle for batched actions
-* Runs directly on localhost, in Docker containers, or a mixture of both, for compiler convenience and hot-reload development
+* Runs directly on localhost, in Docker containers, or a mixture of both (for compiler convenience and hot-reload development)
-* `Dorado` modifications for streaming input on a deployable RPC server for Docker containers or remote GPU servers
-* Adaptive samplign experiment presets for depletion, targeted sequencing and coverage balancing (no barcodes in the initial release)
+* Adaptive samplign experiment presets for depletion, targeted sequencing and coverage balancing

+Not to be implemented:

+* Barcode experiments - not needed for my own applications, but open to suggestions or pull requests :)

 ## Warnings